How the Kinks Took Their Career to a New Level on ‘Something Else’

-With their fifth album, ‘Something Else by the Kinks,’ the Kinks vaulted themselves from a breakout band and established that they were around to stay in the world of rock and roll.
+With their fifth album, Something Else by the Kinks, the Kinks vaulted themselves from a breakout band and established that they were around to stay in the world of rock 'n' roll.

 In a post summer of love, heavy vibes youth culture, the Kinks stood their ground and followed their own path.
 There was to be no bowing to the psychedelic gods hovering around.
-Instead, Ray Davies produced a batch of two-to-three-minute pop songs that put the English ways of life on full display.
+Instead, Davies produced a batch of two-to-three-minute pop songs that put the English ways of life on full display.

-The album kicks off with the charging ‘David Watts,’ a song of envy, disgust, or possibly love for a rival schoolboy, not exactly your standard pop song lyric.
-Elsewhere on the album we find topics such as cigarettes (‘Harry Rag‘) and lazy days (‘Afternoon Tea‘).
+Released on Sept.
+15, 1967, Something Else by the Kinks kicks off with the charging "David Watts," a song of envy, disgust or possibly love for a rival schoolboy, not exactly your standard pop song lyric.
+Elsewhere on the album we find topics such as cigarettes ("Harry Rag") and lazy days ("Afternoon Tea").
 The album is full of these vignettes about daily life.
-‘Two Sisters,’ ‘Situation Vacant,’ and ‘Lazy Old Sun‘ rank among Davies' finest moments.
+"Two Sisters," "Situation Vacant" and "Lazy Old Sun" rank among Davies' finest moments.

-Brother Dave was not to be left out, delivering the rocking ‘Love Me Til the Sun Shines‘ as well as his signature song ‘Death of a Clown,’ which was co-written with his sibling Ray.
+Brother Dave was not to be left out, delivering the rocking "Love Me Til the Sun Shines" as well as his signature song "Death of a Clown," which was co-written with Ray.
 Both songs were released as a Dave Davies solo single earlier in the year and made the Top 5 in the U.K.

 The group also released a string of songs around the time of the album, some offered as singles, that also stand high in the rankings of Kink-dom.
-‘Autumn Almanac,’ ‘Mr. Pleasant,”Act Nice and Gentle,’ and another Dave Davies classic, ‘Susannah's Still Alive,’ are all perfect pop records, something that came easy for the Kinks.
+"Autumn Almanac," "Mr. Pleasant," "Act Nice and Gentle" and another Dave Davies song, "Susannah's Still Alive," are all perfect pop records, something that came easy for the Kinks.